When TableQA Meets Noise: A Dual Denoising Framework for Complex Questions and Large-scale Tables: Experiments

 Figure~\ref{fig:chain_length} shows the performance comparison between EnoTab and typical decomposition-based methods such as Chain-of-Table and Dater under different difficulty levels using GPT-4o-mini.
 EnoTab consistently achieves higher accuracy across all levels.
 In particular, under the “Extra Hard” setting, where baseline performance drops significantly, EnoTab maintains a clear advantage.
 These results further validate the robustness and reasoning ability of EnoTab in handling complex questions.

 \paragraph {Standard Benchmark} We further evaluate EnoTab on two standard benchmark datasets, WikiTQ and TabFact, using GPT-4o-mini as the evaluation model.
-Results show that EnoTab consistently outperforms existing methods on both datasets.
+Table \ref{tab:main_exp} shows that EnoTab consistently outperforms existing methods on both datasets.
 This demonstrates that EnoTab not only excels in substantial noisy data scenarios such as complex questions and large-scale tables, but also maintains strong performance on standard TableQA tasks, indicating good generalizability.